 Max Bill talking with Walter Gropius, Inge Aicher-Scholl, Otl Aicher, 1954.
 Photos: Sigrid von Schweinitz, © HfG-Archiv / Museum Ulm, Sign.
 HfG-Ar Schw 3.297 (Bill), HfG-Ar Schw 3.384 (Aicher-Scholl), HfG-Ar Schw 3.053 (Aicher).
 All rights reserved

 The HfG-Archiv Ulm has the task of comprehensively documenting the history of the Ulm School of Design.

-In its dual function as a museum and archive, it has the task of making the contents and significance of the university accessible to a broad public.
+In its dual function as a museum and archive, it makes the contents and significance of the Hochschule accessible to a broad public.